Medicine-Managmenet-App/frontend/README.md

 # Medicine Management App: Your Personal Medication Organizer

-Medicine Management App is a user-friendly application, where frontend is built with Next.js app router.
+Medicine Management App is a user-friendly application, where frontend is built with Next.js App Router.
 It's designed to help users organize their medications, schedule them, keep track of their expiration dates, and even add family members to manage their medicines.

 Check live version [here!](https://tobeadded)